Shanghai Dumplings – The Ultimate Guide

-Dumplings!
-Hands down, one of the foods you must try when you visit Shanghai or China in general.
+Dumplings: without a doubt, one of the foods you must try when visiting Shanghai or China in general.

 Shanghai Dumplings – What are they?